anuket-project/anuket-specifications/logistics/README.md

 - **Online Approval** within 48 hours of submission provided that:
   - It does not conflict with CNTT principles or uses conflicting terminology.
   - It does not suggest fundamental changes or majour addition/modification.
-  - There has been no active discussions or objection to approve it.
+  - All comments and questions on the pull request has been addressed.
-  - All comments and questions on the pull request are addressed.
+  - It has passed the cool off period of 45 hours where there has been no active discussions or objections to approve it.
 - **Approvals during Weekly meetings**:
   - For those Pull requests that require further discussion will be discussed/approved during weekly meetings.